peletiah/pyramid_auth_demo_sqlalchemy/README.md

 I've added basic SQLAlchemy support to the models and the views, working with permissions for groups and pages.

-Take care: If you add a group "admin", everyone in this group has all rights (This would be a huge exploit if used in production, but I've left it as an example for ALL_PERMISSIONS)
+Take care: If you add a group "admin", everyone in this group has all rights (This would be a huge security hole if used in production 1:1, but I've left it as an example for ALL_PERMISSIONS)

 Installation
 ------------